fairlearn/fairlearn/docs/user_guide/mitigation.rst

     The example uses :code:`load_data` to illustrate how :code:`ErrorRateParity` instantiates inequalities from :ref:`constraints_binary_classification`.

-Similarly, error rate parity can be relaxed via ratio constraints as
+Alternatively, error rate parity can be relaxed via ratio constraints as

 .. math::